stringparser/nextjs-sass-typescript/README.md

 # Production

-To do a production build do `npm run build`.
+To do a production build do `npm run start`.